celpip for pr and citizenship

 Use the right CELPIP version before you build the study plan

 A lot of confusion comes from treating every CELPIP use case as the same.
-PR planning usually centers on CELPIP-General, while citizenship use cases often point toward CELPIP-General LS.
+PR planning usually centers on CELPIP-General, while citizenship language planning is a narrower listening-speaking question with a lower benchmark.

 CEL PIP interface used as a visual anchor for PR and citizenship planning